-With 4 of every 10 businesses in the United States owned by women, and with Canada on a mission to double the number of women-led businesses by 2025, it’s time to make room at the table to hear from the fantastic female entrepreneurs among us.
+With 4 out of 10 businesses in the US owned by women, and with Canada on a mission to double the number of women-led businesses by 2025, it’s time to make room at the table to hear from the fantastic women entrepreneurs among us.

-We sat down with three of Lightspeed’s many successful women-led businesses for their perspective on innovating through challenges, and their advice for women looking to do it like them.
+We sat down with three successful women-led businesses for their perspective on innovating through challenges, and their advice for women looking to do it like them.

 See what we learned from:

 - FloorPlay Socks, a Canadian company dedicated to high quality socks and customer services

 - búl, an Australian design label with a passion for slow fashion, sustainability and timeless pieces

 - Aubade, a Kuwaiti jewelry retailer with a drive to help women express their individuality

 Women-led businesses are growing faster than ever, but still need support

 The number of women heading up established businesses is growing; women-led entrepreneurship has grown by 114% in the last 20 years.
 By all accounts, women are more involved in business than ever.

 However, funding and support for women-led businesses are still lagging behind.
 While resources and communities for women-owned businesses do exist, women-owned businesses receive less funding, totaling just 2.3% of venture capital funds in 2020; firms owned by men are more likely to receive venture capital funding, angel investing, trade credit or capital leasing.
 Canadian women starting a business make 58% less than men in the same position.